SynTempVision/PoETap-SplitterTest/README.md

 2. **Current draw check** - measure actual draw on the splitter using an NF-488 PoE checker.
-3. **Burn-in** - run the splitter for 1 hour, monitoring the Pi's kernel log for `eth0` flap events during that window.
+3. **Burn-in** - run the splitter for 1 hour, monitoring the Pi's kernel log for `eth0` Link events during that window.
 4. **Wireshark capture during burn-in** - run a packet capture (`tcpdump`/Wireshark) on the camera itself for the duration of the burn-in, in parallel with the kernel log monitoring.
 Note: a physical link-down is a PHY-layer event (the interface just goes